aduarteg/aduarteg.github.io/index.md

 ## Publications and Preprints
 - A. N. Diaz, I. V. Gosea, M. Heinkenschloss, A. C. Antoulas., _Interpolation-based model reduction of quadratic-bilinear dynamical systems with quadratic-bilinear outputs_.
 Accepted to ACOM Topical Collection on Model Reduction and Surrogate Modeling (MORe) (2023).

 - A. N. Diaz, Y. Choi, M. Heinkenschloss. _Nonlinear-manifold reduced order models with domain decomposition_.
-Submitted to the Machine Learning and Physical Sciences Workshop at NeurIPS (2023).
+Accepted to the Machine Learning and Physical Sciences Workshop at NeurIPS (2023).

 - A. N. Diaz, Y. Choi, M. Heinkenschloss, [_A fast and accurate domain-decomposition nonlinear manifold reduced order model_](https://doi.org/10.48550/arXiv.2305.15163). arXiv preprint arXiv:2305.15163 (2023).